keeganpaleshi/RMTest/readme.txt

   `use_emg` enables that tail.
 - `mu_bounds` – optional lower/upper limits for each peak centroid.
   Set for example `{"Po218": [5.9, 6.2]}` to keep the Po‑218 fit from
   drifting into the Po‑210 region.
+Centroid guesses found during peak search are clamped to this range before the fit starts.

 `dump_time_series_json` under `plotting` saves a `*_ts.json` file containing the binned time-series data when set to `true`.